Newex/PartialSourceGen/README.md

 - [x] If the input class has type constraints for a generic type, with `notnull`.
 This will be removed in the partial class.
 - [x] If the property is marked with a required keyword, or a required attribute.
 The type will be unchanged.
+- [x] The type will be retained when including initializer on a non-nullable property.
 - [x] Any methods or fields that are referenced from a property will be included in the partial class
 - [x] If the input is a struct, and contains property initializers then all the constructors and their references to fields and methods will be included.